instaclustr/atsc/README.md

 Example of use cases:

 * In places where time series are rolled over, ATSC is a perfect fit.
 It would probably offer more space savings without any meaningful loss in precision.
 * Time series that are under sampled (e.g. once every 20sec).
-With ATSC you can greatly increase sample rate (e.g. once per second) without losing space, your sampling rate is already missing information anyway.
+With ATSC you can greatly increase sample rate (e.g. once per second) without losing space.
 * Data that is meant to be visualized by humans and not machine processed (e.g. Operation teams).
-With a very low error, under 1%, it would make low to none the introduced error for the analysis.
+With such a small error, under 1%, it shouldn't impact analysis.

 ## Usage ATSC